boniattirodrigo/rate_limit_control/README.md

 }
 ```

-You need to set your action as a block inside the rate limit control.
+You need to set your action as a block inside the rate limit control:
 ```
-RateLimitControl::Create.call!(action_config) do
+RateLimitControl.new(action_config) do
   puts "This action will be suspended after the 5th execution" end
 ```